Pinafore/ml-hw/boosting/assign.md

-Learnability
+Boosting
 =

-Due: 20.
-Feb (70 Points)
+Due: 13.
+Mar (20 Points)

 Overview
 --------

-Unlike previous homework assignments, this homework will require you to write proofs and argue your point.
+Like the learnability homework assignment, this homework will require you to write proofs and argue your point.
 Thus, it's important that your write clearly and rigorously argue your point.